izzystu/geo-change-risk/README.md

 ![Query results on map](docs/screenshots/nl-query-results.png)

-*Query results displayed on the map with interpreted query plan and result list.
+*Query results displayed on the map with result list.
 Results can be sent to the Risk Events panel for triage.*

 ### Automated Scheduling
 ![Scheduling panel](docs/screenshots/scheduling-panel.png)